gitbrent/PptxGenJS/docs/usage-pres-create.md

 id: usage-pres-create
 title: Creating a Presentation
 ---
-A "Presentation" is a single `.pptx` file.
+A "presentation" is a single `.pptx` file.

-(See [Saving Multiple Presentations](/PptxGenJS/docs/usage-saving#saving-multiple-presentations) for information on creating more than a one PPTX file at-a-time).
+(See [Saving Multiple Presentations](/PptxGenJS/docs/usage-saving#saving-multiple-presentations) for information on creating more than a one presentation at-a-time).

-## Modern Node-Based Applications
+## Angular/React, ES6, TypeScript, NodeJS

 ```typescript
 import pptxgen from "pptxgenjs";
 let pres = new pptxgen();
 ```

-## Client Web Browser
+## Script/Web Browser

 ```javascript
 let pres = new PptxGenJS();